kubikowski/set-utilities/README.md

 ## Set Operations:

 ### difference: `A ∖ B`
-The difference of two sets contains all the elements of the first set that are not contained in the second (or thereafter).
+The difference of sets contains all the elements of the first set, not contained in other sets.

 ![difference visual][]
 ```typescript